 o.61.
 For the World Championships and the Olympic Games the Directoire Technique must meet at least 24 hours before the first event to draw the first round of the first event.

 o.62.
-For questions concerning the rules, the Refereeing Commission delegate(s) alone are competent to judge the value of a referee’s decision.
+For questions concerning the rules during FIE competitions (including the World Championships and Olympic Games), the Refereeing Commission delegate(s) alone are competent to judge a referee’s decision from the beginning to the end of the bout.

 At competitions where there is no Refereeing Commission delegate, it is the Supervisor who fulfils this function.

-The Supervisor settles any disputes that might arise in Category A and Grand Prix competitions.
+The Supervisor settles any other disputes that might arise in Category A and Grand Prix competitions.

-It is the responsibility of the Bureau of the FIE or of its designated representative to settle any disputes which arise at World Championships.
+It is the responsibility of the Bureau of the FIE or of its designated representative to settle any other disputes which arise at World Championships.

 Supervision by the FIE